 Drawbacks Of Cerelac

-Cerelac has a rich nutritional profile, but still comes with a few drawbacks.
+Cerelac is a nutritious food, but it still comes with a few drawbacks.

 The variants available for babies of eight months and above contain glucose syrup and maltodextrin, which are a form of sugar.
 This addition has no significant value since the baby already gets adequate sugar from other ingredients in Cerelac.
 The inclusion of glucose syrup and maltodextrin could lead to an increased sugar intake.
 The high sugar intake by infants may lead to health issues such as childhood obesity, and tooth decay (7) (8).